calonsocamina/SwiftUI-Concepts-Tutorials-Apple/README.md

 - A shared ModelData object as single source of truth, enabling user interactions (like marking favorites) to automatically update across views
 - Custom drawing with paths and shapes to render a scalable hexagonal badge symbol, demonstrating how SwiftUI integrates vector graphics with layout and styling
 - Animations and transitions with implicit and explicit animations, custom transitions, and matched geometry effects, enhancing interactivity and user experience
+- Category-based home screen that combines a vertically scrolling list of horizontally scrolling landmark rows (e.g., List + ScrollView(.horizontal) + HStack / LazyHStack), composing complex layouts from simple containers
+- Category data grouping from the model (e.g., grouping landmarks by their category) to power sectioned and carousel UIs efficiently
+- Reusable views for the category experience (CategoryHome, CategoryRow, CategoryItem) and navigation between sections to filtered lists and detail views, keeping code modular and scalable

 This project starts with a static landmark detail screen and evolves into a data-driven list with navigation, demonstrating how SwiftUI combines views, data, and navigation in a scalable way.